Herefordshire holiday cottages

 With breathtaking views and situated on a quiet lane next to the main farmhouse, Pomona Cottage (sleeps Four) and The Cider House (sleeps Two) are both modern and comfortable.
 They are newly restored from our 18th century barns.
 With a mix of old oak beams and ultra modern bathrooms, old stone feature walls and underfloor heating, the accommodation is extremely spacious and stylish.

-The ten acres of Old King Street Farm has woodland, a lakeside barbecue / picnic area, a stream, and our herd of fourteen llamas quietly grazing nearby.
+The ten acres of Old King Street Farm has woodland, a lake, a stream, and our herd of eighteen llamas quietly grazing nearby.
 Guests may wish to take a llama trek and explore the Black Mountains during their stay.

 - The Cider House sleeps 2 and has been awarded a five star rating by Visit Wales